adambard/learnxinyminutes-docs/svg.html.markdown

 <svg xmlns="https://w3.org/2000/svg" viewBox="0 0 400 400" width="400" height="400">
   <!-- Around this comment is the wrapper for an SVG
-  the xmlns attribute specifies which SVG standard to use width and height attributes are obvious viewBox is where you zoom in on, in a way.
+  the xmlns attribute specifies which SVG standard to use (stands for XML namespace) width and height attributes are obvious viewBox is where you zoom in on, in a way.
 It's what you see.
   In this example, viewBox="0 0 400 400" means you see from coordinates